katikapalli/katikapalli/README.md

-# Hi, I'm Lokesh 👋
+# Hi, I'm Katikapalli Lokesh 👋

 Welcome to my GitHub!
 I'm a research enthusiast with a strong foundation in **Computer Vision** and **Artificial Intelligence**.
 My passion lies in leveraging AI to solve real-world problems, with a current focus on enhancing **historical Indian language manuscripts** and advancing **AI applications in health care**.